matthew-brett/pydagogue/curious_git.rst

 The list shows that we can both ``fetch`` and ``push`` to this repository, of which more later.

-The entire of the rest of the information about the remote is in the repository config file |--| ``.git/config``:
+Git has written the information about the remote URL to the repository config file |--| ``.git/config``:

 .. prizerun::